 Advisory Board which shall, on request or at its own initiative, advise the

-Executive Board or the Editorial Board on the EJA and its content.
-The EJA Advisory Board shall consist of not
+Executive Board, the EJA Editorial Board and/or other EAA Editors or editorial boards on EAA publications and their content.
+The EAA Advisory Board shall consist of not

-less than five and not more than twelve persons suitable to advise on the EJA and its content on the basis of
+less than five and not more than twelve persons suitable to advise on EAA publications and their content on the basis of

 their standing and achievement in archaeology.
-Subject to the preceding, the EJA Advisory Board shall be appointed by
+Subject to the preceding, the EAA Advisory Board shall be appointed by

 the Executive Board for a period of